1320 Garin Avenue

 Cows are generally mild-tempered and prefer to be left alone.
 In the spring and summer when they have one or two calves they will be protective in their demeanor if you come between them and their calf.
 Stand aside if need be, pass them calmly but with self-assurance, and do not raise your voice or threaten them.
 Always give them a way out.
 Bulls are generally placid and often prefer to be off to themselves.
 There are seldom more than a half dozen bulls throughout the range land.

 Steers are the rambunctious teenagers of the cattle world.
-Curious and full of false bravado, the animals more often than not they will flee from you.
-Treat them just like the cows and do not touch them.
+Curious and full of false bravado they are much more likely to flee from you.
+Treat them just like the cows and bulls and do not let your dog chase them.

 Grazing in the Parks